 Five floors of interactive, hands-on fun.
 Swap noses and heads, walk through a tunnel of never-ending stars and capture your own shadow on camera.
 Free rooftop telescopes.

 Enter a world of illusions where seeing is definitely not believing!

 Tour of Edinburgh

-Jump aboard the open-topped bus, sit back, relax and see everything Edinburgh has to offer on this multi-language tour.
-The tickets last for 24 hours so you can hop on and off as often as you like.
+Jump aboard the open-topped bus, sit back, relax and see everything Edinburgh has to offer on these multi-language tours.